Handbook

 Tardy Policy

 The instructional day for high school must be at least seven (7) hours long, including lunch.
 Since instructional time is very important, students must be seated and prepared for the lesson to begin when the tardy bell rings.
 Three (3) tardies in one class period will result in a referral to a principal.
-First offense: 1 day ISS Second offense: 2 days ISS and an office referral Additional offenses: Each violation added as a step in the Assertive Discipline Plan.

 Truancy Referrals to Juvenile Court